isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution652.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+RAVENPOS ENTERPRISE RETAIL BUSINESS SUITE Version 12 - Point Of Sale with Accounting

 ### Support Level
-Up to 80% for SMEs <br>
+Up to Retail for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Enhanced Retail Management System (Part 1)

 ### Contact Information
-Nspire Group Pte Ltd<br>https://www.RavenPOS.com<br>Email: ravenpos@gmail.com<br>Tel: +65 6100 2628
+15410

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.